Passport to English Logo

 Writing

-Describe and compare two cities from your country.
-Write on a paper or on our blog.
+Describe and compare two cities in your country.

 Next